-Abundance forecasts in 2017 are summarized for key Chinook and coho salmon stocks in Tables I-1 and I-2, respectively.
-A cursory comparison of preseason forecast and postseason abundance estimates for selected stocks is presented in Figures II-4 and III-1.
+Abundance forecasts in 2018 are summarized for key Chinook and coho salmon stocks in Tables I-1 and I-2, respectively.
+A cursory comparison of preseason forecast and postseason abundance estimates for selected stocks is presented in Figures II-2, 3, 4 and III-1.
 More detailed analyses of this subject are covered in Chapters II (Chinook) and III (coho).
 Information on pink salmon abundance and forecasts is contained in Chapter IV.
 Council Salmon FMP conservation objectives are presented in Appendix A; allocation objectives are presented in Appendix B.

-In addition to the key stocks with abundance forecasts listed in Tables I-1 and I-2, Council management decisions for the 2017 ocean salmon fishing seasons may be constrained by other stocks, such as those listed under the ESA or subject to PSC agreements, which may not have abundance forecasts made, or do not have abundance forecasts available in time for inclusion in this report.
-These include the following Evolutionarily Significant Units (ESUs): Sacramento River Winter Chinook, Central Valley Spring Chinook, California Coastal Chinook, Lower Columbia River (LCR) natural tule Chinook, and Snake River Fall Chinook; and Central California Coast coho and Southern Oregon/Northern California Coast coho, as well as Interior Fraser (including Thompson River) coho.
+In addition to the key stocks with abundance forecasts listed in Tables I-1 and I-2, Council management decisions for the 2018 ocean salmon fishing seasons may be constrained by other stocks, such as those listed under the ESA or subject to PSC agreements, which may not have abundance forecasts made, or do not have abundance forecasts available in time for inclusion in this report.
+These include the following Evolutionarily Significant Units (ESUs): Central Valley Spring Chinook, California Coastal Chinook, Lower Columbia River (LCR) natural tule Chinook, Snake River Fall Chinook; Central California Coast coho, Southern Oregon/Northern California Coast coho, and Interior Fraser (including Thompson River) coho.